-What is the "100 Minus Age" Rule?
+What Is the 100 Minus Age Rule?

-Practical Problems With This Rule
+Problems With This Rule

 What the Research Shows

-Other options include using a static allocation approach, such as 60% stock/40% bonds with annual rebalancing, or using a rising equity glide path, where you enter retirement with a high allocation to bonds, and spend those bonds while letting your stock allocation grow.
+Other options include using a static allocation approach, such as 60% stock and 40% bonds with annual rebalancing.
+Or you might use a rising equity glide path, where you enter retirement with a high allocation to bonds.
+Spend those bonds while letting your stock allocation grow.

-Research by Wade Pfau and Michael Kitces shows that the 100 minus age allocation approach delivered the worst outcome, leaving you out of money thirty years after retirement.
-Using a rising equity glidepath where you spend your bonds first delivered the best outcome.
+Research by Wade Pfau and Michael Kitces shows that the 100 minus age approach has delivered the worst outcome in a poor stock market.
+It would have left you out of money 30 years after retirement.
+Using a rising equity glide path where you spend your bonds first delivered the best outcome.

 Plan for the Worst, Hope for the Best

-Retirement Planning is Complicated
+Retirement Planning Is Complicated